 Figure B4: Mean monthly temperatures for SCB’s (top), and ICB’s (bottom) weather stations for 2017 and 2018 water years for forest, shrub, and wetland stations.

-Similar to Figure 10 in the Soil Moisture section of Results, Figure B5 provides soil moisture data in ICB at 12, 60, and 100 cm depths as recorded by the wetland, shrub, and forest weather stations.
+Figure B5 shows soil moisture data in ICB at 12, 60, and 100 cm depths as recorded by the wetland, shrub, and forest weather stations.
 Gray shading signifies presence of snow around weather station’s base for a given time period.